thenumbernine/Tensor/README.md

 - Tensor/Scalar and Scalar/Tensor operations are lazy-evaluated.
 - Tensor/Tensor add sub and per-element divide is lazy-evaluated.
 - Same references on the LHS and RHS is ok.
 - Traces are fine.
-If any trace is present in a tensor expression then it will be cached rather than lazy-evaluated.
+If any trace is present in a tensor expression then it will be calculated immediately and cached rather than lazy-evaluated.
 	Traces producing a scalar can be used immediately, i.e. `float3x3 a; a(i,i);` will produce a float.
 Traces producing a tensor will still need to be `.assign()`ed.
 - Tensor-tensor multiplication works, and also caches mid-expression-evaluation.
 - LHS typed assignment:
 ```c++